chosa91/chosa91/README.md

 > As an iOS Developer, I have strong experience in automation, testing, code review, and teamwork.
 > I have far-reaching knowledge of architectural design.
 I like to deliver responsive, fast, and high-quality products that respect the  platform, design, and accessibility guidelines.

-**My core responsibilities:**
+**Skills:**

 - Strong iOS knowledge _(Objective-C & Swift 2.2+)_
 - Familiarity with frontend _(React, Flutter)_ and backend _(NodeJS, Kotlin, PHP, Ruby)_ technologies
-- I'm sort of a "script-kiddie" – I like to create scripts to make my own and others 'work easier
+- I'm sort of a "script-kiddie" – I like to create scripts to make the work of myself and others easier
 - Understanding of Apple's design principles and interface guidelines, as well as material guideline
 - Knowledge of several web technologies
 - UI/UX and Accessibility in mind